ggreer/the_silver_searcher/README.md

     sudo apt-get update
     sudo apt-get install the-silver-searcher

-If you get the error `-bash: /usr/bin/ag: No such file or directory`, congratulations, apt managed to install the i386 version on an x86-64 system.
+If you get the error `-bash: /usr/bin/ag: No such file or directory`, congratulations, you are one of the lucky few.
+Apt managed to install the i386 version of Ag on an x86-64 system.
+I have no idea why this happens.
 To fix this issue, you'll have to `apt-get install ia32-libs` or `apt-get purge the-silver-searcher` and build from source.

 Gentoo: